Welcome to Mission San Carlos Borromeo

 Adjacent to the Basilica, the Jo Mora Chapel Gallery houses the elaborate Serra Memorial Cenotaph, sculpted in 1924 by Jo Mora, of travertine marble and bronze.
 This museum is also the home to an art exhibit which changes periodically.

-In Convento Museum, through which one exits the Mission complex, is found the cell used by Blessed Junipero Serra and were he died in 1784.
+In Convento Museum, through which one exits the Mission complex, is found the cell used by Saint Junipero Serra and were he died in 1784.
 Other rooms in the museum present interpretive displays for further understanding the history of this beautiful heritage site.

 We hope your visit to this website will encourage a visit to Mission San Carlos Borromeo del Rio Carmelo.
 Then you too will exclaim its spiritual, natural and historical beauty.